2/15/2021

 How Can I Tell if My Puppy is Eating the Right Amount of Food?

-While everybody loves a chubby puppy, your little furball should start to “thin out” a bit as he grows.
-Otherwise, you could be feeding him too much and setting him up for obesity and health problems in adulthood.
+While everybody loves a chubby puppy, your little furball should start to “thin out” a bit as they grow.
+If this doesn’t happen with your pup, you could be feeding them too much and setting them up for obesity and health problems in adulthood.

 There are a few different visual signs that can help you determine if your pup is eating the right amount of food.
-Your pup should have a visible “waistline” when you look at him from above.
-From the side, his belly should not hang down lower than his chest – if it does, that’s a sign that you’re likely overfeeding your furry friend.
+For starters, your dog should have a visible “waistline” when you look at them from above.
+From the side, their belly should not hang down lower than their chest – if it does, that’s a sign that you’re likely overfeeding your furry friend.

 There are also some ways to see if your dog isn’t eating enough food.
-You should also be able to feel your puppy’s ribs, but not see them.
-If your puppy’s ribs are visible, this could mean you are feeding him too little and need to bump up the serving sizes.
+You should be able to feel your puppy’s ribs, but not see them.
+If your pup's ribs are visible, this could mean they aren’t getting enough nutrients and need a bigger serving size.

 When Should I Switch My Puppy to Adult Dog Food?

-Your dog’s breed size is a key to help you know when to transition to adult food.
-Smaller breeds are typically full grown more quickly than their larger friends are, and should switch sometime between the ages of 10-12 months.
+The key to helping you know when to transition to adult food is your dog’s breed size.
+Smaller breeds typically reach their full size quicker than their larger friends do, so they should switch to adult dog food sometime between the ages of 10-12 months.
 Medium-sized breeds typically transition to adulthood around their first birthday.
 Meanwhile, large breeds can take anywhere between 12-18 months before they are fully-grown and are ready for adult dog food.

 Our Best Advice – Relax and Enjoy Some Quality Puppy Time